-CJUS 214 Race and Crime.
+CJUS 212 Race and Crime.
 The effects of social construction of race and criminal justice.
 An overview of race relations and social control agencies throughout time.
-Cross-listed as CJUS/SOCL 214.
-Prerequisite: CJUS 260.
 3 semester credit hours.
 Typically offered: Periodically.

 CJUS 233 Police Systems.
 Historical overview of the development of policing systems from early societies to the present.
 Overview of different police systems throughout the modern world and how they operate.
 Prerequisite: CJUS 260.
 3 semester credit hours.
 Typically offered: Periodically.